-We can ask whether our data combined with our theoretical framework allow us to gauge the magnitude of default costs, something that to our knowledge has not been done before in the literature.
+We can ask whether our data combined with our theoretical framework allow us to gauge the magnitude of default costs, complementing previous efforts in the literature (see footnote 6).
 To start, since satisfaction of the previous default condition (3), E - T < -C, makes default optimal, satisfaction of E - T > -C or makes repayment optimal.
 For an underwater mortgage, -E > 0 holds and thus -E + T is the positive out-of-pocket amount the borrower needs in order to pay off the mortgage.
 When this amount is less than default cost, repayment is optimal.